trusvik/terraform-cloudwatch-dashboard/README.md

 ```
 ## Task

-* Run terraform init / plan / apply from your Cloud 9 environment See that a Dashboard is created in CloudWatch
+* Run terraform init / plan / apply from your Cloud 9 environment.
 * you have to type in a student name, why?
 * Can you think of at least two ways to fix it so that you don't have to type a student name on plan/apply/destroy?
+* Navigate to the AWS Cloudwatch service, See that a Dashboard is created in CloudWatch

 ## Look at the Spring Boot application